RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Made profile.add be run after any Optware profile, so the user changes will have priority over anything else.
    - FIXED: WOL list corruption when removing an entry in some browsers
+   - FIXED: No longer forward packets with a LAN IP as destination (Asus bug, fixed CDRouter test firewall_2)

 3.0.0.4.270.24